 A final word of advice

 As a buyer, it may be frustrating that your deal is in the lurch — particularly if you are selling your current residence.
 This is a great time to practice “The Golden Rule.”
-Keep in mind that being respectful and offering time to the grieving family and friends is not only the kind thing to do, it may be critical to getting your sale approved.
+Being respectful and offering time to the grieving family and friends is not only the kind thing to do, it may also be critical to getting your sale approved.

 Try to be patient and work with professionals, including legal counsel, to ensure you’re receiving sound advice throughout the process.
 Reach out to Edina Realty or your agent if you need any additional guidance.